brechtbilliet/brechtbilliet.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 It would be better to use higher order streams for these situtations.
 Use `switchMap` over `mergeMap` if possible, since it will unsubscribe the previous stream.
-The following example is better since all the RXJS logic is centralized in one place where the subscribing and unsubscribing happens: The smart component.
+The following example is better since all the RxJS logic is centralized in one place where the subscribing and unsubscribing happens: The smart component.

 ```typescript
 // GOOD